Parents & Families

 - Clubs and organizations: in addition to the Student Government Organization, Dunwoody offers a variety of co-curricular (related to their major) and extra-curricular groups.
 Students are especially encouraged to join student chapters of professional organizations that relate to their major.

 - Explore culture and identity: some Dunwoody clubs and organizations are focused on students’ culture and identity, including Veteran, Women, and LGBTQI+ students.
-The College also holds a Diversity Forum and a Leadership Lecture every month during the academic year, which help build awareness of how to understand and interact positively with a diverse, modern workplace.
+The College also holds a LEAD Lecture every month during the academic year, which help build awareness of how to understand and interact positively with a diverse, modern workplace.

 - Study abroad/travel study: some Dunwoody programs offer short-term or semester-long opportunities to study abroad.
 Previous trips include Spain, Italy, Puerto Rico, and Cuba.